Monday, 23 November 2015

 At about ten I had dealt with all the urgent matters so headed off on the thirty minute car trip to the reservoir.
 The car park was surprisingly empty, containing around ten cars and after parking I headed up the familiar grass bank to the reservoir's perimeter track, there to encounter Terry, Roger and Dai conversing and relaxing after photographing the phalarope.
 Terry informed me the phalarope was now over on the smaller reservoir, Farmoor One.
 As we chatted I noticed a Little Grebe surfacing near us by the pontoons and aimed my camera, pressed the shutter but nothing happened.
 I checked the camera display to find to my horror the battery was dead and of course I had neglected to bring a spare.

 Feeling just a little foolish and a lot more frustrated, I returned to the car and went back home to recharge the battery and set about dealing with some of my less urgent emails whilst the recharging was in progress.
 Now getting on for one o'clock I returned to the reservoir to find the car park still virtually deserted.
 Gnome had informed one and all via the Oxonbirds site that the phalarope was frequenting the north side of Farmoor One so I headed there.
 At first it appeared deserted but then I espied a familiar figure lying prostrate on the concrete bank by the water's edge taking photographs of a tiny grey and white, constantly active bird, swimming along the shoreline.
 The prostrate figure was none other than Lee Evans.
-I wandered around to find him stalking the phalarope as it fed unconcernedly along the water's edge but I preferred to stay on the concrete track as I did not fancy lying in the algae and goose turds that had turned the concrete apron a shade of unattractive slime green.
+I wandered around to find him stalking the phalarope as it fed unconcernedly along the water's edge but I preferred to stay on the concrete track as I did not fancy lying in the algae and goose turds that had turned the concrete apron a shade of unattractive slime green and presumably were doing the same to Evans.

 Farmoor One - northside